midlantica/LovelyBunchOfCoconuts/content/grifts/no-justice-no-peace.md

 ---
 title: 'No Justice, No Peace'
-claim: 'No Justice, No Peace'
+grift: 'No Justice, No Peace'
-translation: 'Threats are now activism.'
+decode: 'Threats are now activism.'
 ---